 Why not take a meandering hike through Tout Quarry and Sculpture Park and see how many spectacular statues you can spot?

 If you’re a fan of Dorset’s many stunning beaches, yet want to visit a more secluded coastal location, we’d recommend the lesser-known Mupe Bay beach.
 This hidden delight is only accessible by foot and its more rugged appearance will lend your visit a sense of adventure!

 We’d recommend a visit to Mupe if you’re a more confident coastal walker, as this gem is located two miles from Lulworth Cove and is best accessed at low tide.
 The beauty of this secret spot is certainly worth the little bit of extra consideration required when visiting!

-Please note: Mupe Bay is part of the MOD Lulworth Ranges which are open most weekends and school holidays but visitors can check exact opening times on the Gov.UK website.
-Or you can call this number 01929 404714 to hear an automated message with opening times for the range.
+Please note: Mupe Bay is part of the MOD Lulworth Ranges which are open most weekends and school holidays, but visitors can check exact opening times on the Gov.UK website.
+Or you can call this number 01929 404714 to hear an automated message with opening times for the Ranges.

 Little Bredy Walled Gardens

 Photo © James Loveridge